John William Warde: Background

-John William Warde worked as a bank clerk in Southampton until he survived a suicide attempt with a knife in July 1937 and spent four months in the Central Islip Psychiatric Center.
+John William Warde worked as a bank clerk in Southampton until he survived a suicide attempt with a knife in July 1937 and spent three months in the Central Islip Psychiatric Center.
 A note on the discharge papers of the asylum in November 1937 declared:

 After Warde's discharge, he returned to the home at 25 Willow Street, Southampton, where he lived with his parents.
 Eight days before his suicide, Warde was observed on a bridge outside Hampton Bays, New York, staring over the edge into the water.
 A bridge tender chased him away and contacted the authorities, giving them Warde's license plate number.
 The police checked on him at his home and spoke with him.

 On Tuesday morning, July 26, 1938, after spending a long weekend in Chicago, Warde, his sister Katherine and two friends of the family surnamed Valentine checked in to room 1714 on the 17th floor of the Gotham Hotel in midtown Manhattan.
 During a conversation, his sister suggested making an appointment for him with a psychiatrist he already had seen.
 Her comment apparently upset him.
 He dashed for a window and then occupied the ledge balancing there from late in the morning until 10:38 pm.

 Neither of Warde's parents had joined the group for the trip to Chicago, and neither was in the Gotham Hotel when Warde's sister made the comment that upset him.
 Their father, John A. Warde, was vacationing in Vermont, contacted by telephone there and told, many hours before his son jumped, about the suicidal gesture.